TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/SaveProject.md

 # **Save Project**

+## In this tutorial import the SaveProject module to save the network as an .ang file.

 ## 1. SaveProject
 * Step 1: Right-click on "Tools" and select "Add Module" or Press "Ctrl"+"M"
 * Search for the term "SaveProject" and add that module to the model